 - Disk space: How much stuff can you put on your server?

-If you want only a super-cheap WordPress hosting solution for one small website, you should consider GoDaddy’s Economy package or Bluehost’s Basic plan.
+If you’re looking for a cheap WordPress hosting solution for one small website, you should consider GoDaddy’s Economy package or Bluehost’s Basic plan.

-Both hosting plans limit you to one website and curb either your storage (Bluehost) or databases (GoDaddy).
+Both hosting plans limit you to one website and curb your storage (Bluehost) or databases (GoDaddy).

-Otherwise, all of their core features are basically the same.
+Otherwise, all of their core features are the same.
 They both include the cPanel control panel if you want to run non-WordPress apps.
-They both have similar email and free domain offerings in addition to technical setups.
+They both have similar email and free domain offerings and technical setups.